 The primary objective of Phased Retirement is to reduce the impact of the loss of organizational knowledge due to the retirement of well-experienced employees.
 This program allows certain retirement-eligible employees to convert to a part-time work schedule while drawing a portion of their retirement annuity prior to entering full retirement.
 In addition, phased retirees are required to spend a percentage of their work time--each bi-weekly pay period mentoring fellow employees.

-The Office of the Chief Human Capital Officer (OCHCO) is responsible for the administration of this policy, which will be implemented under a one-year pilot program that will allow assessment of the results of implementation at the conclusion of the pilot period.
+The Office of the Chief Human Capital Officer (OCHCO) is responsible for the administration of this policy.
 Approval to deviate from this policy must be obtained from HUD's Chief Human Capital Officer.

 1.2 Authority/References